louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 The reliability mechanism of Flexicast QUIC uses the standard QUIC mechanism.
 This section only details the reliability mechanism for frames sent on the flexicast flow.
-This document does not alter the reliability mechanism of QUIC as defined in {{RFC9002}} for packets sent on the unicast path.
+This document does not modify the reliability mechanism defined in {{RFC9002}} for packets sent on the unicast path.

 Receivers regularly send MP_ACK frames back to the source on their unicast path.
 Receivers MUST NOT send MP_ACK on the flexicast flow since this path is unidirectional.
 A Flexicast QUIC source receiving an MP_ACK from a receiver on the flexicast flow MUST close the connection with this receiver with an error of type FC_PROTOCOL_VIOLATION.
 The MP_ACK frames sent by the receivers on their unicast path include the `space_id` field to refer to the flexicast flow.

+_TODO: OB, space_id est pas clair, il s'agit du path_id ?
+Si oui, on doit le mapper sur flexicast flow_id

-A major change between {{RFC9002}}, and to some extend {{MULTIPATH-QUIC}} with this document is that a Flexicast QUIC takes into account acknowledgments from multiple receivers for the same data.
+A major change between {{RFC9002}}, and to some extent {{MULTIPATH-QUIC}} is that a Flexicast QUIC source receives acknowledgments from multiple receivers for the same data.
 A Flexicast QUIC source MUST wait for the acknowledgment from all receivers listening to the flexicast flow before releasing state for the transmitted data.
-An acknowledgment-aggregation mechanism MUST be implemented, at least on the Flexicast QUIC source, to advance its state when all members of the flexicast flow sent MP_ACK frames to acknowledge some packets sent on the flexicast flow.
+An acknowledgment-aggregation mechanism MUST be implemented, at least on the Flexicast QUIC source, to advance its state when all members of the flexicast flow sent MP_ACK frames to acknowledge data sent on the flexicast flow.

 Bottleneck or malicious receivers may slow down, and even block the transmission of data, thus impacting the quality of service for other receivers.
-Similarly to {{RFC9002}}, a Flexicast QUIC source may decide to stop the communication with a specific receiver if packet retransmissions do not trigger MP_ACK frames from this receiver to advance the state of communication.
+Similarly to {{RFC9002}}, a Flexicast QUIC source may decide to stop the communication with a specific receiver if it does not receive regularly MP_ACK frames from this receiver.
-A Flexicast QUIC source SHOULD remove bottleneck or malicious receivers from the flexicast flow in that case, and MAY continue transmitting data through the unicast path with these receivers instead, thus relying on {{RFC9002}}, in case the severe losses occur because of the underlying multicast distribution tree.
+A Flexicast QUIC source SHOULD remove bottleneck or malicious receivers from the flexicast flow in that case, and MAY continue transmitting data through the unicast path with these receivers instead, thus relying on {{RFC9002}}.

 The Flexicast QUIC source is responsible to decide whether to send retransmitted frames on the flexicast flow to all receivers, or specifically to receivers individually on their unicast path.
 Receivers are not impacted by this choice since {{MULTIPATH-QUIC}} specification authorizes to retransmit frames on another path than the initial path on which they were sent.